emilkarlen/exactly/README.rst

 The common functionality is included in each test case.

-EXAMPLES
+MORE EXAMPLES
 ========================================

-The ``examples/`` directory of the source distribution contains examples.
+The ``examples/`` directory of the source distribution contains more examples.

 INSTALLING